Sheshiyer/wiki-heyzackai/prompt-templates/mds.md

 If Zack AI vanished, families would return to the false choice: engaging tech with screen conflicts or healthy analog with shallow interactivity.
 Zack exists to resolve that trade‑off responsibly.

 Voice & Guardrails:
-Use "screen‑free" and "privacy‑first" consistently; avoid medical/guaranteed claims, surveillance language, or replacement framing.
+Use "screen‑free" and "privacy and safety controls" consistently; avoid medical/guaranteed claims, surveillance language, or replacement framing.

 ### ChatGPT